 Look At Job Postings

-Looking at a company’s job postings is like a treasure trove of information about what kind of a business analyst that company hires and gives an idea what are their biggest needs.
+Looking at a company’s job postings is like a treasure trove of information about what kind of business analyst that company hires and gives an idea of what are their biggest needs.

 I’ll start to review some job postings and I’ll help you to decrypt them.
-Start to understand what it is that this employee or hiring manager is actually looking for and what kind of insight the job posting actually gives you about how the company actually functions itself.
+Start to understand what it is that this employee or hiring manager is actually looking for and what kind of insight the job posting actually gives you about how the company actually functions.

 I’ll explain to you why and how that can help you.